The stable trees revisited: Line-breaking constructions for discrete trees

 Let $\xi$ be a random variable taking values in $\mathbb N_0$ and such that $\E{\xi} = 1$; then $\xi$ is the offspring distribution of a critical Bienaym\'e tree.
 For simplicity we shall assume that $\gcd\{k : \Prob{\xi = k} > 0\} = 1$.
 We consider sampling a random vector $\bm D \in \mathbb N_0^n$ with the distribution of $n$ i.i.d.\ copies of $\xi$ conditioned to have sum $n-1$.
 Now conditionally given $\bm D$, we sample a uniformly random $\bm w \in W_{n, \bm D}$, and use the bijection $\psi_n$ to map it to a rooted labelled tree $(T^n, \rho)$.

 We prefer to work with ordered trees, so we use the following random procedure to convert our labelled tree into an ordered tree.
 First, we map the root $\rho$ to $\varnothing$.
 Now for any vertex $i$ of $T^n$ that is not a leaf, we identify its children and give them a uniformly random ordering, independently of everything constructed so far.
 Finally, we forget our original labelling.
-We claim that this gives a conditioned Bienaym\'e tree with offspring distribution $\xi$.
+We claim that this gives a size-conditioned Bienaym\'e tree with offspring distribution $\xi$.

-\begin{prop} The ordered tree corresponding to $(T^n, \rho)$ has the law of a Bienaym\'e tree with offspring distribution $\xi$ conditioned to have $n$ vertices. \end{prop} \begin{proof} Fix a rooted ordered tree $t$ of size $n$; we study its probability of arising from our construction.
-It will be helpful to consider the rooted labelled ordered tree $\widetilde t$ that arises in the process just before forgetting the labelling: there are $n!$ possibilities for $\tilde t$ that give rise to the final tree $t$, so we study the probability that $\tilde t$ arises instead.
+\begin{proposition_restate} The ordered tree corresponding to $(T^n, \rho)$ has the law of a Bienaym\'e tree with offspring distribution $\xi$ conditioned to have $n$ vertices. \end{proposition_restate} \begin{proof} Fix a rooted ordered tree $t$ of size $n$; we study its probability of arising from our construction.
+It will be helpful to consider the rooted labelled ordered tree arising in the process just before forgetting the labelling: there are $n!$ possibilities for such a tree that give rise to the final tree $t$, so we fix one such rooted labelled ordered tree $\widetilde t$ and study the probability that $\widetilde t$ arises instead.

 Consider traversing $\tilde t$ in lexicographical order: let $d_1, d_2, \dots, d_n$ be the out-degrees of the vertices in this order (so, for example, $d_1$ is the degree of the root, regardless of the labelling).
 Let $\sigma$ be the permutation of $[n]$ such that, for all $i$, the $i$th vertex in lexicographical order has label $\sigma(i)$ in $\tilde t$.
 We observe that our construction generates $\tilde t$ if and only if all three of the following conditions are satisfied: \begin{enumerate}[(1)] \item The degree sequence $\bm D$ is chosen so that $D_i = d_{\sigma^{-1}(i)}$ for all $i$; \item The rooted labelled tree generated by the codeword matches $\tilde t$ without its ordering; \item The randomly chosen ordering on the labelled tree matches the ordering of $\tilde t$. \end{enumerate} Condition (1) occurs with probability